originaluko/haveibeenpwned/README.md

 Get-PwnedPassword -SHA1 AB87D24BDC7452E55738DEB5F868E1F16DEA5ACE
 Identifies if the SHA1 hash of the password has been found.

+Further examples for each function can be found by typing Get-Help {function name} -Examples

 # Future

 Testing with an API Key!